JetBrains/lets-plot/future_changes.md

  - Fix duplicate values in tooltip [[#280](https://github.com/JetBrains/lets-plot/issues/280)].
  - Kernel density estimate computation is too slow.
  - Serialize NaN and other special values as None (to fix [#282](https://github.com/JetBrains/lets-plot/issues/282))
+ - Align title to the left of the plot geom area. [[#289](https://github.com/JetBrains/lets-plot/issues/289)].
+ - Custom formats for labels on scales.